 The project funded under this topic is expected to closely cooperate with the different projects funded by the Adaptation Mission, in particular with the project stemming from HORIZON-MISS-2026-01-CLIMA-04.

-Moreover, the project should also ensure that National adaptation hubs connect with the EU Mission Board, to fully exploit further synergies with its members.
+Collaboration with other relevant existing initiatives is also encouraged.

-Collaboration with other relevant existing platforms and initiatives is also encouraged.
+Applicants should acknowledge these elements and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.

-Applicants should acknowledge these requests and already account for them in their proposal, making adequate provisions in terms of resources and budget to engage and collaborate with the Mission.
+This action supports the follow-up to the July 2023 Communication on the EU Missions assessment.

-HORIZON-MISS-2026-01-CLIMA-02: Actionable solutions for climate adaptation to the knowledge of the regions and local authorities
+HORIZON-MISS-2026-01-CLIMA-02: Facilitating implementation of actionable solutions for climate adaptation of regions and local authorities